XiaoYuan151/JHSE-Countdown/README.md

 # High School Entrance Examination Countdown

-High School Entrance Examination Countdown is a web application that supports millisecond-level countdown and can customize background music, background pictures and background videos.
+High School Entrance Examination Countdown is a web application that supports millisecond-level countdown and can customize background music, background pictures, and background videos.
 Display content and style can be controlled through parameters.

 ## Sample website